 WHAT IS A COOPERATIVE?

-Greenbelt Homes, Inc. (GHI) is a housing cooperative of 1,600 homes in the "Old Greenbelt" neighborhood of Greenbelt, Maryland.
+Greenbelt Homes, Inc. (GHI) is a not-for-profit housing cooperative of 1,600 homes in the "Old Greenbelt" neighborhood of Greenbelt, Maryland.
 A housing cooperative or "co-op" is formed when people join with each other to own and manage their homes.
 GHI is one of the oldest and largest housing cooperatives in the United States.
 When you buy a GHI home, you purchase the right to live in a particular unit and you join the cooperative as a member.
 All 1,600 GHI member-owners together own the cooperative and share the operating costs.

 GHI Members elect a Board of Directors of nine members who make decisions for the cooperative and hire and direct the general manager.
 GHI's paid staff of 42 full-time employees handles day-to-day operations of the cooperative, including maintenance and finances.
 The staff report to the General Manager, who keeps the Board and membership informed.

 Advantages of Living in a Co-op

 In addition to the price you pay to buy your house and cooperative membership, as a GHI member, you pay a monthly fee that covers the operating expenses of the cooperative and funds the replacement reserve fund.
 While maintenance costs in a housing cooperative are shared, your monthly co-op fee covers maintenance and repair of plumbing, electrical wiring, and building structural components.
 GHI is operated on a not-for-profit basis and any leftover funds are dedicated toward future member benefits.